What Are The Functions Of HR?

 Every company must make sure its employees are correctly trained to do their role and have opportunities for ongoing development to meet both company needs and individual aspirations.

-This is something that the functions of HR facilitates in conjunction with other management often as part of a wider planning process, making sure the company will continue to have the skills it needs over the medium to longer term.
-It’s a broad activity, translating company strategy into what’s needed at a departmental and individual level in terms of training and development plus other actions such as external recruitment.
+This is something that the functions of HR facilitates in conjunction with other management often as part of a wider strategic HR planning process.
+This ensures the company will continue to have the skills it needs over the medium to longer term.
+It’s a broad activity, translating company strategy into what’s needed at a departmental and individual level in terms of training and employee development.
+It also includes other actions such as external recruitment.

 7. Performance management